Douglas Haig, 1st Earl Haig: Mahdist War, 1898

 In early January Haig was picked by Evelyn Wood (by then Adjutant-General) as one of three recent staff college graduates requested by Kitchener for a campaign in the Mahdist War in the Sudan.
-He may have been picked to keep an eye on Kitchener, as Wood invited him to write to him frankly and in confidence.
+He may have been picked to keep an eye on Kitchener, as Wood invited him to write to him in confidence.
 Haig needed little encouragement to (privately) criticise his superiors – he was especially critical of Kitchener's dictatorial habits.
 Kitchener's force was Anglo-Egyptian, and Haig was required to formally join the Egyptian Army, most of whose officers were British.
-The plan had been for him to train and take command of an Egyptian cavalry squadron, but this did not happen as Kitchener did not want a command reshuffle with combat imminent.
+The plan had been for him to train and take command of an Egyptian cavalry squadron, but Kitchener did not want a command reshuffle with combat imminent.
 Unlike many British officers, Haig believed that the Egyptians could make good soldiers if properly trained and led.
 Still without a formal position but accompanying the cavalry, Haig saw his first action in a skirmish south of Atbara (21 March).
 In his report to Wood about the skirmish, Haig commented on the lack of British machine guns.
-While later criticized for his failure to optimize the use of machine guns, Haig made a special trip to Enfield to study the Maxim Gun, and throughout the campaign commented on its worth.
+While later criticized for his failure to optimize the use of machine guns, Haig made a special trip to the Royal Small Arms Factory at Enfield to study the Maxim Gun, and throughout the campaign commented on its worth.

-Four days later he was made staff officer of brevet Lieutenant-Colonel Broadwood's cavalry brigade.
-Haig distinguished himself at his second action, the Battle of Nukheila (6 April) – where he supervised the redeployment of squadrons to protect the rear and then launch a flank attack, as Broadwood was busy in the front line.
-He was present at the Battle of Atbara (8 April), after which he criticised Kitchener for launching a frontal attack without taking the Dervishes in flank as well.
-During the latter action Haig risked his life rescuing a wounded Egyptian soldier whilst coming under enemy fire, an act which moved several officers present to believe Haig should receive the Victoria Cross.
+Four days later he was made staff officer of Robert Broadwood's cavalry brigade.
+Haig distinguished himself at his second action, the Battle of Nukheila (6 April), where he supervised the redeployment of squadrons to protect the rear and then launch a flank attack.
+He was present at the Battle of Atbara (8 April), after which he criticised Kitchener for launching a frontal attack without taking the Dervishes in flank.
+During the latter action Haig risked his life rescuing a wounded Egyptian soldier under enemy fire, an act which moved several officers present to believe Haig should receive the Victoria Cross.
 After Atbara, Kitchener was given reinforcements and Haig received a squadron of his own, which he commanded at Omdurman (in reserve during the battle, then on a flank march into the town afterwards).
 He was promoted to brevet major on 15 November 1898.